 Internet registries hold protocol identifiers consisting of constants and other well-known values used by Internet protocols.
 These values can be numbers, strings, addresses, and so on.
 They are uniquely assigned for one particular purpose or use.
 Identifiers can be maintained in a central list (such as a list of cryptographic algorithms) or they can be hierarchically allocated and assigned by separate entities at different points in the hierarchy (such as IP addresses and domain names).
+The principles contained in this document should be taken into consideration for all hierarchical Internet registries to maximize trust and usefulness throughout each identifier space.
+The IAB will encourage support for these principles in all delegations of Internet identifiers.

 The registry system is built on trust and mutual cooperation.
 The use of the registries is voluntary and is not enforced by mandates or certification policies.
-While the use of registries is voluntary, it is noted that the success of the Internet creates enormous pressure to use Internet protocols and the registries associated with them.
+While the use of registries is voluntary, it is noted that the success of the Internet creates enormous pressure to use Internet protocols and the identifier registries associated with them.

-This document provides principles for the operation of IANA registries, ensuring that protocol identifiers have consistent meanings and interpretations across all implementations and deployments, and thus providing the necessary trust in the registries.
+This document provides principles for the operation of IANA registries, ensuring that protocol identifiers have consistent meanings and interpretations across all implementations and deployments, and thus providing the necessary trust in the IANA registries.